Supercritical water reactor: Moderator-coolant

-A LWR type SCWR adopts water rods with thermal insulation and a CANDU type SCWR keeps water moderator in a Calandria tank.
-A fast reactor core of the LWR type SCWR adopts tight fuel rod lattice as a high conversion LWR.
-The fast neutron spectrum SCWR has advantages of a higher power density, but needs plutonium and uranium mixed oxides fuel which will be available from reprocessing.
+A LWR-type SCWR adopts water rods with thermal insulation and a CANDU-type SCWR keeps the water moderator in a Calandria tank.
+A fast LWR-type SCWR would have a higher efficiency and power density, but needs mixed oxides fuel (MOX) which is obtained from nuclear fuel reprocessing.

 Control

-SCWRs would likely have control rods inserted through the top, as is done in PWRs.
+SCWRs would likely have control rods inserted through the top, as is done in PWRs and in contrast to BWRs, which have control rods inserted at the bottom.

 Material

 The temperature inside an SCWR is higher than those in LWRs.
 Although supercritical fossil fuel plants have much experience in the materials, it does not include the combination of high temperature environment and intense neutron radiation.
 SCWRs need core materials (especially fuel cladding) to resist the environment.
 R&D focuses on: